 Something From Nothing

 I’ve been working in tourism for years.
-Before I ran cannabis tours, I ran wine tours to the Sonoma and Napa Valleys.
+Before I ran weed tours, I ran wine tours to the Sonoma and Napa Valleys.
 Before that I worked as a San Francisco tour guide on the double decker buses of Big Bus, and City Sightseeing.

 But long before I was showing tourists the sights of San Francisco, the giant redwoods, wine country, or cannabis country – for my entire life, really, I’ve been an artist.